 director & head teacher

-Tara’s passion for early childhood education and the Montessori method has spanned two decades.
+Tara’s passion for early childhood education and the Montessori method has spanned over two decades.
 She worked at Santa Monica Montessori School for eight years as a preschool and kindergarten teacher.
 She then went on to found The Seed Montessori School in 2006, where she served as head teacher and co-director for 11 years.
 In 2017, the nest was born; its creation stemmed from Tara’s desire to apply her love and experience to continue to create a rich and joyful experience for young children and their families.
 Quite simply, to know Tara is to love her.

 Prior to joining the nest team, Omid was the assistant head of school & admissions director at a Westside K-6 independent school for ten years.
-Before that, she taught fourth grade in a private school in Northern California.
+Before that, she taught fourth grade in Northern California.
 She holds a master’s and PhD in education, and through her previous work, has spent countless hours in the very good company of some of LA’s best preschools, their educators, and their parents.
 With three little ones of her own, Omid has a special fondness for the preschool years.

 our little ones are the driving force behind everything we do. we believe in a child centric approach that emphasizes each child’s cognitive, social/emotional, and physical development. opportunities abound for maintaining uninterrupted concentration on a task, which is achieved when children have the autonomy to select their work, thereby ensuring meaningful and deep engagement.